frapontillo/ImageViewEx/README.md

 `ImageViewEx`internally uses an old Android Framework class, `Movie`, to parse animated GIFs.
 This ensures fast execution, since the `Movie` class internally relies on native code.
 Due to `Movie` being a legacy class, though, there are a few quirks.

 Firstly, you can't have `Movie` working on an hardware-accelerated canvas in Honeycomb and newer versions of Android.
-The `ImageViewEx` thus automatically disables hardware acceleration on itself when it has to display a GIF image.
+The `ImageViewEx` thus automatically disables hardware acceleration by itself when it has to display a GIF image.
 One side effect is that hardware acceleration is "lost" forever on the View once turned off, so if you reuse the `ImageViewEx` and at some point you assign a GIF image to it, from that point onwards it won't be hardware accelerated anymore.
 That's a limitation Android itself imposes, so there's not much we can do about that.
 On the bright side, this only affects cases where hardware acceleration is available; even when software rendering is active, there's not a big performance hit thou.

 The second issue is that `Movie` has serious issues on some emulator instances and some retail devices.
 This is most likely due to some broken code down at native (maybe in Skia) or video driver level.
 So not much we can do on this one either.
 On the bright side, we've provided a workaround, that is setting `setCanAlwaysAnimate(false)` on phones known to cause issues.
 You will lose animation support, but you don't need to get crazy trying to handle several layouts, some using `ImageView`s and some using `ImageViewEx`es.